Everybody talks about it, but what is sustainable agriculture?

 A move to sustainable agriculture, globally, would reverse these problems and ensure that the planet became better suited for human life, now and in the longer term.
 Sustainable farmers would help to preserve our natural resource base as well as smaller-scale things such as the quality of soil microbial life.

 The idea of sustainable agriculture is not a new one.

-In fact, Franklin H King, the American writer spoke at length on the subject in 1907!
+In fact, Franklin H King, the American writer spoke at length on the subject of sustainable practices and sustainable agriculture research in 1907!

 He insisted that this was the future of farming if humanity wanted to survive.

 However, the phrase “sustainable agriculture” rather than the principle appears to have been coined by Gordon Mclymont, an Australian agronomist, in the 1980s.

 In the 2000s, interest in the idea has grown rapidly.

 Sustainable agriculture was defined, in 1977, by the United Nations as practices that:

 - Satisfy our needs for food and for fibers

 - Enhance the quality of the environment and our natural resources on which farming depends